kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 An ephemeral volume is a local COW \(copy on write\) image that uses a network volume as a read-only backing store.
 With an ephemeral volume, the network backing store is never mutated.
 Instead all writes are stored on the ephemeral image which exists on local storage.
 KubeVirt dynamically generates the ephemeral images associated with a VM when the VM starts, and discards the ephemeral images when the VM stops.

 Ephemeral volumes are useful in any scenario where disk persistence is not desired.
-The COW image is discarded when VM reaches a final state \(succeeded, failed\).
+The COW image is discarded when VM reaches a final state \(e.g., succeeded, failed\).

 Currently, only `PersistentVolumeClaim` may be used as a backing store of the ephemeral volume.

-Up to date information on the supported backing stores can be found in the KubeVirt [API](http://www.kubevirt.io/api-reference/master/definitions.html#_v1_ephemeralvolumesource).
+Up-to-date information on supported backing stores can be found in the [KubeVirt API](http://www.kubevirt.io/api-reference/master/definitions.html#_v1_ephemeralvolumesource).

 ```text
 metadata: